HomeTriviaMoviesThe Sixth Sense

 5.

-The actor who played Cole Sear almost lost the role because he was too cheerful during his audition.
+In The Sixth Sense, the actor who played Cole Sear almost lost the role because he was too cheerful during his audition.

 Click to reveal answer ›